Substitute good

 Performance characteristics describe what the product does for the customer; a solution to customers' needs or wants.
 For example, a beverage would quench a customer's thirst.

 A product's occasion for use describes when, where and how it is used.
 For example, orange juice and soft drinks are both beverages but are used by consumers in different occasions (i.e. breakfast vs during the day).

 Two products are in different geographic market if they are sold in different locations, it is costly to transport the goods or it is costly for consumers to travel to buy the goods.

 Only if the two products satisfy the three conditions, will they be classified as close substitutes according to economic theory.
-The opposite of a substitute good is a complementary good, these are goods that are dependent on another.
-An example of complementary goods are cereal and milk.

 An example of substitute goods are tea and coffee.
 These two goods satisfy the three conditions: tea and coffee have similar performance characteristics (they quench a thirst), they both have similar occasions for use (in the morning) and both are usually sold in the same geographic area (consumers can buy both at their local supermarket).
 Some other common examples include margarine and butter, and McDonald's and Burger King.

+The opposite of a substitute good is a complementary good, i.e. goods that are dependent on another.
+An example of complementary goods are cereal and milk.

 Formally, good $x_j$ is a substitute for good $x_i$ if when the price of $x_i$ rises the demand for $x_j$ rises, see figure 1.

 Let $p_i$ be the price of good $x_i$.
 Then, $x_j$ is a substitute for $x_i$ if: $\frac{\partial x_j}{\partial p_i} >0$.

 Cross elasticity of demand

 The fact that one good is substitutable for another has immediate economic consequences: insofar as one good can be substituted for another, the demands for the two goods will be interrelated by the fact that customers can trade off one good for the other if it becomes advantageous to do so.
-Cross-price elasticity helps us understand the degree of substitutability of the two products.
+Cross-elasticity helps us understand the degree of substitutability of the two products.
 An increase in the price of a good will increase demand for its substitutes, while a decrease in the price of a good will decrease demand for its substitutes, see Figure 2.